 Good human capital management can facilitate economic mobility, close the opportunity gap within the workplace, and level the playing field across an organization.
 Employers that foster a culture of diversity, equity, and inclusion, including robust equal employment opportunity (EEO) policies and programs, benefit from increased worker satisfaction and productivity, an enhanced ability to attract and retain top talent, and reduced employee turnover and associated training costs.
 Moreover, diverse leadership improves decision-making processes and better reflects demographic trends within customer markets.
 In contrast, poor management of human resources exposes companies to reputational and litigation risk.

-Our Engagement Strategy (2019)
+Our Strategy (2023)

 We encourage companies to: